Manage Nodinite Monitoring Resources

 - Interval - Specify the period in seconds between the retry operations

-The state changes for Nodinite Monitoring Resources exists as log entries in the Nodinite Log Databases.
+All state changes for Nodinite Monitoring Resources are persisted as log entries in the Nodinite Log Databases, providing a complete audit trail for compliance and troubleshooting.

 To alter the number of days to keep the history for Monitoring state changes, please review the DaysToKeepMonitorEvents system parameter user guide.